syncfusion/ej2-javascript-docs/src/pivotview/pivotview/pivot-chart.md

 {% endtab %}

-## Multi Axis
+## Multiple Axis

-User can draw the pivot chart with multiple value fields by setting the property [`enableMultiAxis`](https://ej2.syncfusion.com/javascript/documentation/api/pivotview/chartSettingsModel/#enablemultiaxis) in [`chartSettings`](https://ej2.syncfusion.com/javascript/documentation/api/pivotview/chartSettingsModel/) to **true**.
+User can draw the pivot chart with multiple value fields by setting the property [`enableMultipleAxis`](https://ej2.syncfusion.com/javascript/documentation/api/pivotview/chartSettingsModel/#enablemultiaxis) in [`chartSettings`](https://ej2.syncfusion.com/javascript/documentation/api/pivotview/chartSettingsModel/) to **true**.
 In the below code sample, the pivot chart will be drawn with both value fields "Sold" and "Amount" available in the [`dataSourceSettings`](https://ej2.syncfusion.com/javascript/documentation/api/pivotview/dataSourceSettingsModel/).

 > The multi axis support is not applicable for the accumulation chart types like pie, doughnut, pyramid, and funnel.